eli32-vlc/gfwmass/README.md

 - **Load Distribution**: Traffic spread across hundreds of domains
 - **Resilience**: If some domains fail or are blocked, many alternatives remain
 - **Easy Management**: Single script handles everything from DNS to server configuration
-- **Efficient SSL**: Wildcard certificate with DNS-01 challenge covers all subdomains automatically
+- **Wildcard TLS**: You supply one wildcard certificate (e.g., via certbot DNS-01), covering all subdomains

 ## Architecture